Cinematographer Radium Cheung is on our 10 to Watch list in 2015 for Tangerine, which was shot entirely on mobile phones.

 Tangerine, shot and co-produced by Radium Cheung.
 Courtesy Sundance Institute.

-Over his 20-plus years in the world of film and television, Radium Cheung has worked as a gaffer, a camera operator, a director of photography, even an actor.
+Over his 20-plus years in the world of film and television, Radium Cheung has worked as a gaffer, a camera operator, a director of photography, and even an actor.
 But if there’s anything that has remained a constant throughout, it’s the grounding philosophy he has operated by: simplicity is key.
 Whether it’s his penchant for natural lighting, his distaste for cumbersome props, or his tendency to let the elements dictate his style, his sensibility is characterized by a premium on fuss-free authenticity.

 And yet, even he would agree that his latest endeavor, as co-cinematographer of director Sean Baker’s Tangerine, takes the “less is more” concept to new heights.
 The story of a transgender prostitute on a rage-filled search through the streets of Los Angeles for the pimp who broke her heart, Tangerine became one of the buzziest films to emerge from this year’s Sundance Film Festival.
 Screened as part of Next, a category celebrating innovative ways of storytelling in cinema, Tangerine more than fit the bill with its shoestring budget, an unconventional protagonist—and shot entirely on mobile phones.